 It's been one week since ICD-10 went into effect, and although we don't expect to hear a whole lot on payment issues for another few weeks, things are going smoothly for PCC's pediatric practices.

 “It's been remarkably mild, and everything is going as expected,” PCC's Pediatric Practice Management Consultant Chip Hart said.
 “We did our homework and our clients did their homework.”

 By “homework,” Hart is referring to PCC's efforts during the last three years (despite broken former deadlines) to educate its clients – clinicians and staff – on using the new ICD-10 code set.
-PCC's Jan Blanchard, a certified pediatric coder and consultant on Hart's team, and criss-crossed the country, offering ICD-10 weblabs and live events to PCC clients.
+PCC's Jan Blanchard, a certified pediatric coder and consultant on Hart's team, has criss-crossed the country offering ICD-10 weblabs and live events to PCC clients.